-- The far right lane is for grade 7.
-Pick up for 7th grade will be the 1st drive an immediate right turn behind "Mt.
+• Grades 7 and 10: Pick-up is on the 1st drive - an immediate right turn behind "Mt.
 Franklin" (the big hill).
 Traffic in the pick-up zone is one lane only.
-Pull as far forward as possible on the left side of the lane.
-Do not load students until you enter the designated loading zone. - The middle lane is for grade 8.
-Pick-up for 8th grade is in the middle drive, between Einstein and Parks & Johnson buildings.
+Pull as far forward

+- as possible on the left side of the lane.
+Do not load students until you enter the designated loading zone. - Grades 8 and 9: Pick-up is in the middle drive, between Einstein and Parks & Johnson buildings.
 Traffic in the pick-up zone is one lane only.
 Pull as far forward as possible on the right side of the lane.
-Do not load students until you enter the designated loading zone. - The far left lane is for 5th and 6th grade.
-5th and 6th grade pick up will be on the east side of our new building.
+Do not load students until you enter the designated loading zone. - Grades 5, 6, 11 and 12: Pick-up is at the main entrance (east side) of Big Ben (new building).
 Traffic is one lane only, proceeding behind the new building, until you reach the designated loading zone.
 Do not load students until you enter the designated loading zone.
 Staff will direct traffic into the loading zone, assist students in entering cars, and direct traffic back onto the main drive.